($789) Cost to ship a car from Detroit, MI to New Orleans, LA

 The time of the year

-Seasonal demand and weather conditions in both Detroit and New Orleans can impact car shipping prices.
+The time of year and weather conditions in Detroit and New Orleans play a major role in determining car shipping rates.

 Detroit winters are cold, with moderate snowfall and temperatures not rising above freezing on an average 44 days annually.
 Summers are warm to hot with temperatures exceeding.
 Be sure to check your weather app to avoid heavy snowfall during your move.